 Open – submissions are accepted on a rolling basis.

 Guiding Principles for the Collection

-The publication aims to celebrate the breadth of the highest quality single family residential work produced around the world without bias to stylistic categories and to serve as a form of advocacy for residential architects to the public.
+The publication aims to celebrate the breadth of the highest quality single family residential work produced around the world and to advocate for residential architects to the public.

 Submissions - Overview